-There are three types of fishing line that are predominantly used in bass fishing: monofilament, braid, and fluorocarbon lines.
+There are three types of fishing lines that are predominantly used in bass fishing: monofilament, braid, and fluorocarbon lines.
 All three have different attributes and strengths, which we will go through below to help you choose the best fishing line for the type of bass fishing you are doing.

 Monofilament is probably the type of line most fishermen are familiar with.
-Mono is produced as a single-strand line and does not have multiple filaments like braids or other lines that are strung out from multiple strands and intertwined, fused, braided or bundled together.
+Mono is produced as a single-strand line and does not have multiple filaments like braids or other lines that are strung out from multiple strands and intertwined, fused, braided, or bundled together.

 Mono is typically also the cheapest of cost when compared to other fishing lines.
 One downside to mono is the lack of sensitivity due to its stretchy nature.
 And along with the sensitivity issues, it’s also weaker in terms of tensile strength, and UV light can damage it and make it brittle.
 But this usually does not occur until it has been in sunlight for hundreds of hours.